oracle-livelabs/oci/oci-network-firewall/lab5/lab5.md

   ![Internet GW2](images/igw2.png)

 ## Task 6: Adjust VCN routing to enable the new flows. - TO DO

-## Task 7: Configure the new OCI Network Firewall to inspect inbound traffic. - TO DO
-## Task 8: Test the new Firewall and observe the Firewall Traffic Log - TO DO
+## Task 7: Test the new Firewall and observe the Firewall Traffic Log - TO DO

 **Congratulations!** You have successfully deployed an OCI Network Firewall.